 - Extended Purity and Yield Modes.
 Feed enters stage 1 for devolatilizing/degassing, with residue passing to stage 2 for the cannabinoid distillation pass.
-The process can stop there or continue with stage 2 residue passing to stage 3 for a “second squeeze” to collect additional undistilled cannabinoid, thus increasing overall yield.
-Distillate from stage 2 can pass to stage 4 for re-distillation for increased product purity well into the nineties in percentage of cannabinoids.
-These transfers from stage 2 onwards can be selected by the operator to be both, choice of only one, or not at all, depending on goals of the company.
+The process can stop there or continue with stage 2 residue passing to stage 3 for a “second squeeze” to collect additional undistilled cannabinoids, thus increasing overall yield.
+The distillate from stage 2 can pass to stage 4 for re-distillation for increased product purity well into the nineties in the percentage of cannabinoids.
+These transfers from stage 2 onwards can be selected by the operator to be both, choice of only one, or not at all, depending on the goals of the company.

 - Parallel Mode, for when double devolatilization is not required and the four-stage system can operate as two separate two-stage systems, both operated from the same control system.
 Twice the overall throughput is possible compared to a two-stage canna distillation system.
 As an example, a four-stage 6” size still can process 20 kg/hr while its two-stage sibling would process 10 kg/hr.
 This mode alone, with double the throughput, can justify procurement of a four-stage system, but along with this comes the inherent versatility of the alternate modes of operation also being available to the operator.